mikerockett/php-typeset/README.md

 ### Some notes

-**In ALPHA, this PHP Typeset is currently under development, and is subject to change.**
+**In ALPHA, PHP Typeset is currently under development, and is subject to change.**

 Additionally, when changes are made to the JS version of Typeset, they will be mirrored here, if possible.
 The following JS to-do items will also be incorporated here when implemented: